 Now, we will be looking to figure out how to find a difference between two dates in a number of years.

-Since we need to find out the difference between the years of the Second Date and the First Date, we’ll be using the YEAR() function in Excel to find out the difference in years.
+Since we need to determine the difference between the years of the Second Date and the First Date, we’ll use the YEAR() function in Excel to determine the difference in years.

 Step 1: In cell D2, use the =YEAR(B2) formula.
 It will extract the year from the date present under cell B2.

-Step 2: Now, use subtract operator so that we can make subtraction between two date years.
+Step 2: Now, use the subtract operator to subtract between two date years.

-Step 3: Again, use YEAR(A2) as a function which extracts the year from the date present under cell A2.
+Step 3: Again, use YEAR(A2) to extract the year from the date present under cell A2.

 Step 4: Drag the formula across cells to get the difference in the number of years for dates present across the cells.

-If you could see column D, you will figure out that for row 4 and 7, the number of years difference is zero.
-Since both the dates associated are falling in the same year, to get a fraction of the year value, we can use the other function called YEARFRAC() to get the number of years, including a fraction of the years well.
+If you can see column D, you will figure out that for rows 4 and 7, the number of years difference is zero.
+Since both the dates are associated with falling in the same year, with getting a fraction of the year value, we can use the other function called YEARFRAC() to get the number of years, including a fraction of the years well.

-In cell E2, use =YEARFRAC(A2, B2) as a formula so that we can get the year value with fractional part included in it.
+In cell E2, use =YEARFRAC(A2, B2) as a formula to get the year value with the fractional part included in it.

-Note that, YEARFRAC function has three parameters, start_date is the First Date, end_date is the Second Date.
-These two parameters are required arguments and are need to be provided.
+Note that the YEARFRAC function has three parameters, start_date is the First Date, and end_date is the Second Date.
+These two parameters are required arguments and need to be provided.
 The third parameter is [basis], which is optional.

-Now, drag the formula until cell E11, and you can see all the differences in fractional years.
-Pay more attention to row 4 and 7, as you will not see zero there.
+Now, drag the formula until cell E11; you can see all the differences in fractional years.
+Pay more attention to rows 4 and 7; you will not see zero there.

 Example #3 – Two Dates using DATEDIF Function

-Now, we are about to see a function that is not listed in any of the Excel formulas.
+We are about to see a function not listed in any of the Excel formulas.
 In cell F2, use the formula for DATEDIF and initiate the formula for the same.

 Step 1: Use A2 as a first argument (start_date) and B2 as a second argument (end_date) under the DATEDIF formula.

 Step 2: For the third argument (unit), use either of the units available to get the difference in the desired format.
-I will use M so that I can get the difference in a number of months.
+I will use M to get the difference in the number of months.

-Please have a look at the double quotes we have added for unit value.
-It is mandatory to enclose the value for the unit argument in double-quotes to get the formula working.
+Please look at the double quotes we have added for unit value.
+Enclosing the value for the unit argument in double quotes is mandatory to get the formula working.

-Step 3: Drag the formula until cell F11 to get the desired result as a difference between a number of months for given dates.
+Step 3: Drag the formula until cell F11 to get the desired result as a difference between the number of months for given dates.

-This is how we can subtract two dates in Excel to get the difference between either number of days, years or months.
-Let’s wrap the things up with some points to be remembered:
+We subtract two dates in Excel to determine the number of days, years, or months.
+Let’s wrap things up with some points to be remembered:

 Things to Remember

-- DATEDIF function is not a part of any of the Excel formulas.
-However, it can be used within Excel.
+- The DATEDIF function is not a part of any of the Excel formulas.
+However, it can use within Excel.

-- Ensure that while using the YEARFRAC and DATEDIF function, the end_date should always be greater than the start_date.
+- Ensure that while using the YEARFRAC and DATEDIF functions, the end_date should always be greater than the start_date.
 Otherwise, you’ll be encountered with #NUM!
 Error.

-- The unit “M” that extract a number of complete months between two date values.
-The same is with unit “Y” that returns year between two dates.
+- The unit “M” extract the number of complete months between two date values.
+The same is with unit “Y” which returns the year between two dates.

-This has been a guide to Subtract Date in Excel.
-Here we discuss How to Subtract Date in Excel along with practical examples and a downloadable excel template.
+This has been a guide to Subtract Dates in Excel.
+Here we discuss How to Subtract Dates in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –